pastorryanhayden/blog/source/_posts/2023-08-23-why-your-pastor-has-that-edge.md

 categories: [preaching, ministry]
 cover_image: /assets/img/stress.jpg
 ---

-When I was a younger man I remember getting around middle-aged pastors and thinking “what is wrong with these people?”
+When I was a younger man I remember getting around middle aged pastors and thinking “what is wrong with these people?”
 Many of them seemed to have a chip on their shoulder.
-The one’s I was around seemed a bit edgy.
+The ones I was around seemed a bit edgy.
 As a group, middle aged pastors seemed guarded, inapproachable, grumpy, and obsessed with minutia.
 I determined I didn’t want to be anything like that.

 Now, I’m a middle aged pastor, and while I hope I don’t give off the same prickly vibes I saw in others as a young man, I think I now have a lot more insight into where they come from.

-# The pressures of being a middle-aged pastor
+# The pressures of being a middle aged pastor

 There are pressures in every job, but there are particular pressures in being a pastor and those pressures start to take their toll on you in middle age.

 ## People disappoint.

 You shepherd people.
 You love them.
 You preach to them week in and out.
 You help them through difficulties.
-Then, when you do not expect it, they go away or attack.
+Then when you do not expect it, they go away or attack.

-If a pastor is worth his salt, God really gives him a love for people, and when they leave the church, or worse, when they abandon the faith or deal with life-altering consequences of sins - it hurts.
+If a pastor is worth his salt, God really gives him a love for people, and when they leave the church, or worse, when they abandon the faith or deal with life altering consequences of sins, it hurts.
 It’s almost like watching a child leave the family and go astray.

 When people leave the church or people attack you, it really hurts.
 Maybe one reason pastors of a certain age have their guard up is because they’ve been hit in the face a few times and didn’t particularly enjoy the experience.